turboapps/docs/reference/command_line/config.md

       --container-path=VALUE        Overrides container storage to the specified path --debug-vm-path=VALUE         Path to debug VM
       --disable=VALUE               Disables a feature: DirectDownload, MergeIsolation, Redirector, TurboDrive, LocalNetworkAccess
+      --domain=VALUE                The domain to log into
       --enable=VALUE                Enables a feature: DirectDownload, MergeIsolation, Redirector, TurboDrive, LocalNetworkAccess
       --format=VALUE                Use the specified format for output.
 Supported values: json --gci-interval=VALUE          The number of minutes between automatic image garbage collection checks.
 Set to 0 to disable.
-      --hub=VALUE                   The remote hub to log into --image-cache-size=VALUE      Limits the maximum image cache size, in megabytes.
+      --image-cache-size=VALUE      Limits the maximum image cache size, in megabytes.
 Set to 0 for unlimited.
       --image-path=VALUE            Overrides image storage to the specified path.
 Supported values: full path, or "allusers" to use the system wide shared folder
       --remove-trusted-source=VALUE Remove a source hub from the trusted list